originphp/framework/docs/models-entities.md

 # Entities

 An entity is a single row from the database.
-Using find first or find all will return either a entity object or an array of entity objects.
+Using find first or find all will return either a entity object or a collection of entity objects.

+Note: The collection object from a find all is not the same as the collection utility, it is a lighter version of this, you can still pass the results from find all to a collection object.

 ```php
   $article = $this->Article->find('first');